purusoni/ESC-Group-CCR-Handbook/README.md

     ![HPC Architecture](https://www.marquette.edu/high-performance-computing/images/architecture.png)

 5. CCR uses *Slurm* job scheduler.
 You have two options to access the compute nodes.
-    1. Submit batch jobs: Write a *Slurm* script file detailing the hardware configuration, software modules to load, and
+    1. **Batch Jobs**: Write a *Slurm* script file detailing the hardware configuration, software modules to load, and how and what programs to run.
+It it fully automated and you don't have direct ssh access to the compute nodes.
+Once the job is running you can't change anything.
+[Details Here](Batch-Jobs.md)
+    2. **Interactive Jobs**: Request a specific hardware and then access it directly from terminal.
+Useful for faster iteration, and when you are not sure what the specific steps are.
+[Details Here](Interactive-Jobs.md)